Pfern/ELB17S/NGS.md

 **TASK**: Open and browse an example assembly with IGV: load the reference genome 'example_assembly.fasta' and open the genome annotation 'example_assembly.prokka.gff'.
 How many genes where detected by prokka?
 Open the following files with a text editor: example_assembly.prokka.fasta and example_assembly.prokka.gbk.
 Turn on the green light when finished.

 ### Transcriptomics

 Another very common application of NGS is to sample the transcriptome, much like gene expression microarrays.
 The main advantages of RNA Sequencing versus microarrays is a better signal-to-noise ratio and the ability to detect novel transcripts (something impossible with microarrays).
 Data processing is similar to genomic resequencing.
-For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners (eg. [Tophat](https://ccb.jhu.edu/software/tophat/index.shtml)) to map short reads to a reference genome.
+For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners such as [Tophat](https://ccb.jhu.edu/software/tophat/index.shtml) and its successor [Hisat](http://ccb.jhu.edu/software/hisat2/index.shtml) to map short transcriptomic reads to a reference genome.
+These aligners are based on the burrows-wheeler aligners we discussed previously, but with extensions to deal with the possibility of spliced reads.

-TASK: Look at a RNA-Seq sample in IGV:
-- In IGV, load the Drosophila genome as reference; load gtf file annotation and alignment files (*.bam)
-- Look at position: 3L:15033260-15038204 (may need to change scale)
-- Look at position: X:20564838-20570348 (may need to change scale to 800 to see)
+**TASK** Get the files from [here](https://github.com/dsobral/ADER17S/tree/master/material/guilgur).
+This contains data extracted from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
+In this Drosophila melanogaster dataset, we have two conditions (WT and mut), with two replicates for each (note that nowadays, it is more common to use 3 or more replicates).
+To make it quick to run, we have extracted data for a very limited set of genes.
+Next, obtain genomic fasta for Drosophila melanogaster from the Ensembl website: click on the Downloads tab on the top, then on Download data via FTP, finally search for Drosophila melanogaster and click on the fasta link for DNA data.
+Get the toplevel, non-masked compressed fasta file.
+Decompress the file.

+**TASK**: Upload all the files into Galaxy.
+Align the reads against the Drosophila genome using Hisat2 in Galaxy.
+Use the inbuilt genome to avoid the index step.
+Optionally, you can also align using the genome you downloaded to see the difference in time it takes.
+Finally, download all the BAM files (don't forget to download all the companion index bai files also).

+**TASK**: In IGV, load as genome the Drosophila melanogaster fasta you downloaded previously.
+Also load the provided sample gtf file.
+Finally, load the BAM files for all the RNA samples.
+In IGV, look at position: 3L:15041314-15044195 (alternatively, look for the gene Rpn12R, or Fbgn0036465).
+What can you see?
+Next, look at position: X:20689286-20698941 (gene run, or FBgn0003300).
+What can you see?
+Finally, look at position: X:5898729-5908384 (gene Act5c, or FBgn0000042).
+What can you see (notice, in particular, the gene converage)?
+Turn on the green light when finished.

-- Look at position X:5793758-5799858 (compare coverage with previous examples) Notice the 3' bias, particularly in one of the replicates Would you be able to detect all of what you saw here using microarrays?
+**Question**: Would you be able to detect all of what you saw here using microarrays?
+If not, what and why?

-NOTE: Similarly to microarrays, RNA-Seq can be used to detect differential expression.
-Nonetheless, RNA sequencing suffer from multiple still poorly understood biases, and the methods to deal with them are not as mature as the methods handling microarrays.
-Moreover, to obtain better signal-to-noise you need more sequencing which makes it more expensive.
-Thus, for “simple” experiments, in organisms with good quality microarrays available, these may still be more cost-effective and easier to use.
-Usually, to perform differential expression analysis, one needs to count how many times a different transcript/gene is read.
-A popular tool to generate these counts from a SAM/BAM file is [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html).
+To perform differential expression analysis, one needs to count how many times a different transcript/gene is read.
+Popular tools to generate these counts from a SAM/BAM file include [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html) and [featurecounts](http://bioinf.wehi.edu.au/featureCounts/).

-TASK: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?
+**TASK**: In Galaxy, use htseq-counts to generate tables of counts for each sample.
+Use the generated BAM files, and the provided sample gtf file.
+Put stranded as no, and leave the rest as the default.
+Turn on the green light when finished.

 From these count files several methods can be then used to perform statistical tests.
 Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of the binomial distribution.
-Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as edger and DESeq).
+Similarly to microarrays, there are many available tools to perform these analysis using the [R language](https://www.r-project.org/about.html) (such as [edger](https://bioconductor.org/packages/release/bioc/html/edgeR.html) and [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html)).

-TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
-How would you go about selecting genes of interest?
-What would you do with this list?
-Is statistically significant the same as biologically significant?
+**TASK**: Use DESeq2 in Galaxy to calculate differential gene expression.
+As factor use "Genotype", as factor level 1 use "mut", and as count files the 2 mut count tables generated before.
+As factor level 2 use WT and as count files the 2 WT count tables.
+Leave the rest as default and execute.
+Turn on the green light when finished.

-NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
+**NOTE**: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
 Moreover, gene length also influences the number of counts.
 One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
 Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

 ### MetaGenomics